 Wolf Elective Adventures: Spirit of the Water 3.
 Explain to your den leader why swimming is good exercise.

-Bear Elective Adventures: Salmon Run 4.
+Bear Elective Adventures: Salmon Run 1.
 Explain the importance of response personnel or lifeguards in a swimming area.
+Tell how the buddy system works and why it is important.

-Bear Elective Adventures: Salmon Run 6.
-Visit a local pool or swimming area with your den or family, and go swimming.
+Bear Elective Adventures: Salmon Run 2.
+Visit a local pool or swimming area with your den or family.
+Go swimming or take a swimming lesson.

 Bear Elective Adventures: Salmon Run 7.
 Demonstrate the front crawl swim stroke to your den or family.